corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/deploying/manual-bootstrapping.md

 You can then execute the `create` script to create the topics.

+## Database

 By default, a Corda installation automatically creates and populates the database schema it requires.

 {{< note >}}
-If you are deploying Corda Enterprise with HashiCorp Vault, you must disable automatic bootstrapping and manually configure the database, as described in this section.
+If you are deploying Corda Enterprise with HashiCorp Vault, you must disable automatic bootstrapping and manually configure the database, as described in this section. {{< enterprise-icon>}}
 {{< /note >}}

 To create the schema manually, set the following override in the deployment configuration to disable the automatic creation: